xharris/blankejs/love2d/lua/blanke/docs/blanke_tips.md

 end
 ```

+## Set destroyed objects to nil

-2. Just destroying an object does not remove references to it
+Just destroying an object does not remove references to it

 `my_entity:destroy()` the object will no longer be updated